SanderVocke/shoopdaloop/INSTALL.md

 It may also be possible to skip installing some of the Python dependencies and let them be installed later by `pip` (YMMV).

+Make sure all the subrepositories are checked out (`git submodule init; git submodule update`).

 ### Building the .whl from source

 The regular way to install ShoopDaLoop is to build a Python .whl package and install it.
 Usually this should happen in a virtual environment.